-LpMab-21 detected the expression of hPDPN in normal cells such as a lymphatic endothelial cells (LECs) as well as in the mesothelial cell line Met-5A (Fig. 2A).
-The positive-control LpMab-17 reacted with LECs and Met-5A cells (Fig. 2B).
-LpMab-21 detected endogenous hPDPN, which is expressed in the kidney epithelial cell line HEK-293T, but not in HEK-293T/hPDPN-KO cells (PDIS-2) (Fig. 2C).
+LpMab-21 detected the expression of hPDPN in normal cells such as a lymphatic endothelial cell (LEC) and a mesothelial cell line Met-5A (Fig. 2A).
+The positive-control LpMab-17 reacted with LEC and Met-5A (Fig. 2B).
+LpMab-21 detected endogenous hPDPN, which is expressed in the kidney epithelial cell line HEK-293T, but not in HEK-293T/hPDPN-KO cells (PDIS-2), indicating that LpMab-21 is specific against hPDPN (Fig. 2C).